A young child looking at a small row of familiar objects while a grown-up lifts a cloth to reveal one missing item.

 2. 02

-Cover the row, slide one item away without your child seeing, then ask, "What's missing?"
+Cover all the items, remove one without your child seeing, then uncover the rest and ask, "What's missing?"

 3. 03

-Let your child point to, gesture about, or name the missing item, then show it right away.
+Let your child point, gesture, or name the missing item, then show it.

 4. 04